Swami Purushottamananda: Work as Sannyasi of Ramakrishna Mission

 The Swamiji was instrumental in the setting up of several voluntary organizations, Satsangs, as well as independent Ramakrishna Ashramas throughout Karnataka.
 He took a very active role in the Ramakrishna Mission activities — through his discourses, bhajans, and Satsang programmes.
 He is also well known for his singing and composing the bhajans, and for inspiring others to take monastic vows.

 His music

-Swami Purushottamanandaji was a noted singer and could allegedly transport the satsang into a spiritual trance.
+Swami Purushottamanandaji was a noted singer and could supposedly transport the satsang into a spiritual trance.
 The most notable Bhajanas sung by him were Shraddeya sarovaradi, Tayi durgeya, kabir doha "Theertha yaatrage" etc. His most well-known songs are: